 What is a pizzelle maker?

 A pizzelle maker or iron is an electric appliance.
 It reminds me of a waffle maker.
-It has heated top and bottom plates that bake the cookie dough into a round flat cookie with a pattern on it.
+It has heated top and bottom plates that bake the cookie dough into a round flat cookie with a pattern.

 Are there different types of pizzelle makers?